palera1n/palera1n/README.md

 **Known working devices:**
 - iPhone X (GSM)
 - iPhone 7
-- iPhone 6s (mine worked, but some others not)
+- iPhone 6s

 # How to use
 1. Install libimobiledevice
     - It's needed for `ideviceenterrecovery` and `ideviceinfo`
 2. Clone this repo with `git clone https://github.com/itsnebulalol/palera1n && cd palera1n`
-3. Prepare your blob for the **current version** you're on
+3. Prepare your onboard blob for the **current version** you're on
 <!-- 4.
 Run `./palera1n.sh path/to/blob.shsh2 install`
     - \[A10+\] Before running, you **must** disable your passcode
     - If you want to start from DFU, run `./palera1n.sh path/to/blob.shsh2 --dfu <your iOS version here> install` -->